mflx/academic-kickstart-alt/content/authors/admin/_index.md

 - Visitors
 ---

-Product Manager and Product Lead in Startups for over a decade.
+I'm a Digital Product Manager and Product Lead in Startups for over a decade.
 Now Coaching, Training and Consulting for Digital Product Management.
+Based in Berlin.

 Things I do:

-* Trainings in Agile Product Management and Product Leadership
 * Coaching and Consulting in Product Management, Strategy, Scaling
+* Trainings in (Agile Product Management and Product Leadership)[https://www.leanovate.de/training/produkt/]
 * Cross-Functional Product Development Team available with Leanovate
 * Interim roles